Preposition Dino

 because of

-Because of and due to are close in meaning.
-Due to often sounds more formal or more written.
+Because of and due to both introduce a cause.
+Because of is more conversational and general; due to often sounds more formal or written.

 because ofWe stayed home because of the storm.